apace7/local_volume_database/docs/source/usage.rst

   ## latest github
   dsph_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_all.csv')

-Note that the version number will need to be changed to access the lasted release page while the github link will go to the version on the main branch.
+Note that the version number will need to be changed to access the lasted release page while the GitHub link will go to the version on the main branch.
-There is also a pdf document (named lvdb_table.pdf) in github releases summarizing the contents and properties of each combined catalog.
-The pdf file continues readable tables for quick lookup.
+There is also a PDF document (named lvdb_table.pdf) in GitHub releases summarizing the contents and properties of each combined catalog.
+The PDF file contains readable tables for a quick lookup of observed properties.

 Description of Catalogs/Tables
 --------------------

-The following are the available tables (in csv and fits file formats).
-The fits file is limited to the release pages while the csv file is included in both the release and main github.
+The following are the available tables (in CSV and FITS file formats).
+The fits files are limited to the GitHub release pages while the CSV files are included in both the GitHub release and main.

 * **comb_all**: the union of all tables and includes all systems in the LVDB.
 Users are recommended to use this table.
 This table has an additional column `table` that specifies the table origin of the system. **Only included in the release page.**
 * **dwarf_mw** : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc).